Rowzeenaa/atom-es6-javascript/README.md

 # ES6 JavaScript
 Write JavaScript quickly with over 150+ handy snippets.
+Fully ES6!
 Less typing more coding!

 # Note:
 This is a fork of `atom-es6-javascript` by @hharnisc which in turn was a fork of `turbo-javascript` by @extrabacon.